 Facts, Identification & Control

-Blow flies are often metallic in appearance, with feathery hairs on the terminal antennal segments of the males.
-Adult blow flies have sponge-like mouth parts, while maggots have hook-like mouth parts.
+- Characteristics: Adults have sponge-like mouth parts, with feathery hairs on the terminal antennal segments of the males.
+Larvae have hook-like mouth parts.

 Behavior, Diet & Habits

 Blow flies belong to the Family Calliphoridae of flies under the Order Diptera.
-To date, there are approximately 80 species of blow flies in North America.
+To date, there are approximately 80 species in North America.

 Blow flies are attracted to decaying meat and are typically the first organisms to come into contact with dead animals.
 The meat of dead animals is essential for larval survival and growth.
 They are also attracted to plants that give off the smell of rotting meat and as such, can be a pollinator for those plants.